MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_10_explore_service_trust_portal.md

 ## Demo scenario

 In this demo, you will show the features and content available from the Service Trust Portal.
-Also included, as an option to show, are the steps to access the six key privacy principles, via the trust center.
+Also included is navigating the Trust Center to view information about Privacy at Microsoft.

 ### Demo part 1